thunderbird/developer-docs/thunderbird-development/fixing-a-bug/using-mercurial-queues.md

 ## Create a new Patch

-Create a new patch with the command `hg qnew -m "Bug ###### - fixing something amazing" patch-name`.
+Create a new patch with the command `hg qnew -m "Bug ###### - fixing something amazing" patch-name.`.
 Let's quickly analyze this command:

 * `qnew` is the command to initial a new patch.
 * `-m` is the command that allows you to write a commit message.
-* `"Bug ###### - fixing something amazing"` is the format we recommend using for the commit message, specifying the number of the Bug you're working on and a small description stating what you fixed.
+* `"Bug ###### - fixing something amazing."` is the format we recommend using for the commit message, specifying the number of the Bug you're working on and a small description stating what you fixed.
 * `patch-name` is, obviously, the name of your patch, and that can be anything.

 Each repository has its own queue of patches managed by MQ.
 They're just stored as files in the `.hg/patches` directory under the repository.